The Game-Changing Impact of Incremental Hydration in Angular (Part 2/3)

 CLS impact

-CLS measures how much the visible content on a page unexpectedly shifts while loading.
-Frequent or large shifts can be disorienting—imagine clicking a button just as it moves from under your cursor.
-Traditionally, placeholder elements are used to avoid a blank screen, but these can still lead to sudden jumps if replaced incorrectly.
+Cumulative Layout Shift (CLS) measures how much the visible content unexpectedly shifts while a page loads.
+Frequent or large shifts can be disorienting.
+Imagine clicking a button just as it moves from under your cursor.
+Traditionally, placeholder elements are used to avoid blank screens, but they can still lead to sudden jumps if not handled carefully.

 Conclusion

-Incremental hydration has a game-changing effect on Angular’s performance story.
-By pairing SSR with on-demand hydration, you can gain lower LCP, improved INP, and reduced CLS.
+Incremental hydration is a game-changer for Angular’s performance.
+By combining server-side rendering with on-demand hydration, you can gain lower LCP, improved INP, and reduced CLS.

 In short, incremental hydration sets the stage for smoother, more responsive, and visually stable Angular applications.
-Stay tuned for Part 3, where we’ll dive into a hands-on developer example, showing you exactly how to implement and fine-tune incremental hydration in an Angular application while applying practical hydration patterns.
+Stay tuned for Part 3, where we’ll walk through a hands-on example and show you how to implement and fine-tune incremental hydration in your own Angular projects while applying practical hydration patterns.